nicobailon/DevControlMCP/README.md

 - **Custom Command System**: Create reusable command templates with parameter validation, security integration, and risk analysis
 - **Hotkey System**: Single-letter shortcuts that delegate to existing MCP tools for quick access
 - **Advanced Security Features**: Template risk analysis, security violation reporting, and comprehensive parameter validation
-- **Hot-Reloading**: Automatic detection and reloading of command system configuration changes
-- **Batch Operations**: Efficient batch updates for multiple commands and hotkeys to minimize config saves

 All features have been implemented without telemetry, maintaining our commitment to privacy.